parthpatel-qa/IMS-Starter/README.md

-Coverage: 34%
+Coverage: 64%
 # Inventory Management System - QA Week 5 Individual Project

-This inventory management system is a [JAVA](https
+This inventory management system is a Java based application which is designed to store customer information.

 ## Getting Started